 What’s in it for the customer when they drink a choice coffee?

 First and foremost, quality.
-Statistically, approximately 10% of the world’s total coffee production will qualify for inclusion in the coffee selection.
-That is, if you opt for a choice coffee, you are drinking a better quality coffee than 90% of other people.
+Statistically, approximately 10% of the world’s total coffee production will qualify for selection.
+So if you’re opting for choice coffee, you’re drinking better quality coffee than 90% of other people.

 There are many other benefits associated with quality.
-In the case of choice coffee, for example, it is traceability of origin.
-For each selection of coffee, it is indicated what variety it is, how it was processed and, if it has been in the hands of a quality roaster, you will always find the roasting grade and the roasting date on the packaging.
+In the case of choice coffee, for example, traceability of origin.
+Each selection of coffee indicates what variety it is, how it has been processed and, if it has come into the hands of a quality roaster, the roasting grade and roasting date can always be found on the packaging.

 All this not only guarantees quality, which you can often trace back to the specific farmer who grew your coffee, but also that you can try different varieties, processing methods, roasting grades and thus gradually find what suits your taste the best.
-Or vice versa – to constantly discover something new.
+Or, conversely, to discover something new all the time.

 Quality coffee requires a quality roaster

 As we have already mentioned, the choice coffee is not only judged in its green stage, but also after it has been roasted.
-And it is the roasting of the coffee that often determines the customer’s coffee experience.
-Even the best green coffee in the world can be turned into “black coal” by improper roasting, in which all the nuances of flavour disappear, leaving only bitterness, astringency and a coffee that can only be drunk with a lot of sugar and milk.
+And it is the roasting process that often determines the customer’s coffee experience.
+Even the best green coffee in the world can be turned into ‘black charcoal’ by improper roasting, where all the nuances of flavour disappear, leaving only bitterness, astringency and a coffee that can only be drunk with a lot of sugar and milk.
 Not to mention zero health benefits.

-On the other hand, a quality roaster can make the most of a potentially high quality selection of coffee and bring out nuances of flavour that you would struggle to find in other foods.
-A properly brewed selection is one that respects the flavours of the variety and the processing method, but at the same time takes into account the specific preparation method and highlights the strengths of that particular coffee.
+On the other hand, a quality roaster can make the most of a potentially high quality selection of coffee and bring out flavour nuances that you would struggle to find in other foods.
+A properly roasted choice coffee is one that respects the flavours of the variety and the processing method, but at the same time takes into account the specific preparation method and highlights the strengths of that particular coffee.